 One of the nice things about getting a policy without a medical exam is that it is generally term life insurance as opposed to permanent (please feel free to read my series on which type of life insurance is better).
 As someone who used to own a variation of permanent life insurance and wasted of money in the process, I can assure you that term is the way to go!

 Generally because of the lack of medical investigation, life insurance policies without a physical have a limitation on how much coverage you can purchase.
-Use an insurance comparison tool like the one from Choosi to evaluate your options.
+Use an insurance comparison tool to evaluate your options.
 But there is a small loop hole to this: You can own multiple policies.
 Usually an insurance provider will ask you first how much insurance you already have, but if they are okay with the other policies you have, then there is no issue.
 Of course keep in mind that owning multiple policies will generally be more expensive than simply owning one policy with a high amount of coverage.

 - Which is Better – Term or Permanent Life Insurance? – Part 1